wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/using-message-sampling-processor.md

-# How to use a Message Sampling Processor
+# How to Use a Message Sampling Processor

 This example demonstrates the usage of the message sampling processor.